 2. Letter of referral from a school official

 Upon completing the internship program requirements, the Vermont State Police will provide a narrative report outlining what the intern has accomplished during the program and summarize the overall experience.
 The activities the intern took part in will be detailed in the report, and an overall assessment of the intern’s time with the program will be provided.
 The site supervisor will coordinate with the college or university to ensure this narrative meets their requirements.

-If you would like to apply or have more questions about the Vermont State Police Internship Program, please email the program coordinator, Sergeant Stephanie Shaw.
-Applicant packets will be emailed upon request, and Sergeant Shaw can provide more information about the program.
+If you would like to apply or have more questions about the Vermont State Police Internship Program, please email the program coordinator, the Office of Professional Development can provide more information about the program.